Missing and Murdered

 First, the land was stolen.
 After over a century of struggle, the Supreme Court has confirmed this truth, which First Nations have insisted upon all along.
-Aboriginal right and title to British Columbia — a territory seven times the size of England — remains unceded.
+Aboriginal right and title to British Columbia—a territory seven times the size of England—remains unceded.
 The land was never conquered.
 Nor was it purchased or otherwise secured through treaty.
 Settlers simply took it.
 Outside of British Columbia, the dynamics of land the theft differ.
 In 2013, James Daschuk published his award-winning book Clearing the Plains, which, through painstaking archival research, showed that across the Prairies, the Canadian government coerced First Nations to sign treaties by starving them into submission.
-Then, in 2015, the Truth and Reconciliation Commission released its final report, which, through interviews with over 6,000 witnesses, established that Canada committed cultural genocide against Indigenous children who were abducted and incarcerated in residential schools.
-Just this year, a success lawsuit revealed that Canada violated its own laws when it removed tens of thousands of Indigenous children from their homes through the child welfare system during the Sixties Scoop.
+Then, in 2015, the Truth and Reconciliation Commission released its final report, which, through interviews with over six thousand witnesses, established that Canada committed cultural genocide against Indigenous children who were abducted and incarcerated in residential schools.
+In 2017, a successful lawsuit revealed that Canada violated its own laws when it removed tens of thousands of Indigenous children from their homes through the child welfare system during the Sixties Scoop.

 Perhaps no issue in Canada, Indigenous or otherwise, remains as poorly understood as the ongoing death and disappearance of Indigenous women, girls, and two-spirit people, a phenomenon sometimes shorthanded as #MMIWG2S.
-Conversations about the missing and murdered often revolve around fuzzy statistics and dangerous places, like the Highway of Tears, a 700-kilometre stretch of desolate British Columbia road connecting Prince George to Prince Rupert.
-As the first hearings of the National Inquiry into Missing and Murdered Indigenous Women and Girls were held in Smithers, B.C. — a town along the Highway of Tears — I interviewed Connie Walker, whose CBC podcast, Missing and Murdered, won the Canadian Hillman Prize and sparked a long overdue national outcry about these deaths and disappearances.
+Conversations about the missing and murdered often revolve around fuzzy statistics and dangerous places, like the Highway of Tears, a seven-hundred-kilometre stretch of desolate British Columbia road connecting Prince George to Prince Rupert.
+As the first hearings of the National Inquiry into Missing and Murdered Indigenous Women and Girls were held in Smithers, BC—a town along the Highway of Tears—I interviewed Connie Walker, whose CBC podcast, Missing and Murdered, won the Canadian Hillman Prize and sparked a long overdue national outcry about these deaths and disappearances.

-CW Leah Anderson was a 15-year-old girl who was Cree and was living and growing up in Gods Lake Narrows, which is a remote fly-in community in northern Manitoba.
+Leah Anderson was a fifteen-year-old girl who was Cree and was living and growing up in Gods Lake Narrows, which is a remote fly-in community in northern Manitoba.

 When we started trying to focus on the issue of missing and murdered Indigenous women and girls, Leah Anderson’s story was the first that I wanted to profile.
 I wanted to explore her community and try to understand the context and the things outside of the mystery of the last weekend and the last night she was seen alive.